ConnerMcCabe/JS-Algorithms/README.md

     running through different ways to solve a problem, finding nemo and taking a look at visualizing how long each approach is going to take using performance.now()
 ### D4- First and Last
     a function that takes an array and returns the first and last items entered into it
+### D5- Arrays in Common
+    a function that takes two arrays and compares the contents to see if they have any items in common, then returns a boolean
 ## Notes
 recursion vs iterative
     What is recursion? how is it used